Getting Mental Health and Academic Support at Cincinnati State

 How to register?

-To register for services, a student or prospective student must meet with the special needs counselor and provide appropriate documentation of a disability.
+To register for services, a student or prospective student should meet with the ODS Director and provide appropriate documentation of a disability.

 Accommodations are free of charge to qualified students.